UK Airline Carry-On Size Comparison 2026: Full Breakdown

 If you’re booking a Hebridean or Northern Isles trip, check the specific aircraft type for your route at loganair.co.uk.

-40 x 30 x 20 cm is the closest to a universal free bag size: it passes as the free underseat bag on Ryanair, Wizz Air, Aer Lingus Saver, Jet2 (personal item slot), and TUI (personal item).
+40 x 30 x 20 cm is the closest to a universal free bag size.
+It passes as the free underseat bag on Ryanair, Wizz Air, Aer Lingus Saver, Jet2 (personal item slot), and TUI (personal item).
 It’s smaller than easyJet’s free bag allowance, which actually gives you more room.

 45 x 36 x 20 cm is easyJet’s free underseat bag size.
 It’s larger than Ryanair’s free allowance, so technically exceeds Ryanair’s dimension.
 Whether it fits physically under the seat on a Ryanair flight depends on the aircraft — don’t rely on it.